 The scientific revolution of the 17th century was driven by countless discoveries in the workshop, in the observatory and in society at large.

 In order to answer this question the CKCC project built a web application called ePistolarium.
-With this application researchers can browse and analyze around 20,000 letters that were written by and sent to 17th scholars who lived in the Dutch Republic.
-The second functionality of the ePistolarium is to visualize the outcome of the social network and co-citation inquiries.
+With this application researchers can browse and analyze around 20,000 letters that were written by and sent to 17th century scholars who lived in the Dutch Republic.
+Moreover, the ePistolarium enables visualizations of geographical, time-based, social network and co-citation inquiries.

-Go to the ePistolarium and browse through the letters with the faceted search.
-Or read the introduction the the tool.
+Go to the ePistolarium and browse through the letters with the faceted search tool.

 News